3DFin/3DFin/README.md

 ## 2. QGIS plugin

-Good news!
-Soon, 3DFin will also be available as a plugin in [QGIS](https://www.qgis.org/en/site/), the most used free software for GIS data.
-Instructions on how to install it will be added here once it's online.
+3DFin is also available as a plugin in [QGIS](https://www.qgis.org/en/site/).
+Please follow the instructions available [here](https://github.com/3DFin/3DFin-QGIS) in order to test it.
+Note that for now this does not provide much added value in comparison with CloudCompare and Standalone version of 3DFin.

 ## 3. Standalone program